 It has many meanings and interpretations, however, when it comes down to it, the meaning of the Ouroboros is eternity or the life cycle of things.

-In Norse mythology, it symbolized the endless cycle of evil destroying while good is creating.
+In Norse mythology, it symbolized the endless cycle of evil destroying while good is created.

 Today, this tattoo is often circled around the Yggdrasil tattoo, either completely surrounding it or incorporated into the design of the Tree of Life itself.